Dion Waiters

-Dion Waiters (born December 10, 1991) is a former American professional basketball player.
+Dion Waiters Jr. (born December 10, 1991) is an American former professional basketball player who played 8 seasons in the National Basketball Association (NBA) from 2012 to 2020.
 He played college basketball for the Syracuse Orange and was selected with the fourth overall pick in the 2012 NBA draft by the Cleveland Cavaliers.
-Waiters also played for the Oklahoma City Thunder, Miami Heat, and the Los Angeles Lakers, where he won an NBA championship.
+Waiters also played for the Oklahoma City Thunder, Miami Heat, and the Los Angeles Lakers, where his team won an NBA championship.

 Early life

 Born in Philadelphia, Pennsylvania, to Dion Waiters Sr. and Monique Brown, Waiters was raised by his mother, who had him when she was 17; his father was in jail at the time of his birth.
 Four hours after Waiters was born, his grandmother died.
 Waiters grew up playing basketball wherever he could, regardless of weather or time of day.
 Away from basketball, his home life revolved around his mother and stepfather, James Barnes.

 High school career

 As a freshman, Waiters attended Bartram High School and South Philadelphia High School in Philadelphia, but did not play basketball at either school.
 Waiters committed to Syracuse during the summer after his freshman year despite not having played a minute of high school basketball.
 In his sophomore year of high school, Waiters attended South Kent School.
 Waiters then played basketball at Life Center Academy his junior and senior years.
 Following his senior year, Waiters was ranked as the 15th best overall recruit according to ESPNU and ranked as the No. 2 best shooting guard in the ESPN 100.
 Waiters was also ranked as the 29th best overall recruit by Rivals.com.